BenLaufs/sitewordcount/README.md

-# sitewordcount
+# Project 2

-Crawler that searches website and links for trigger word
+Web Programming with Python and JavaScript